AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-is-empty.md

-# Prefer _.isEmpty
+# Prefer R.isEmpty

-When checking if a collection is empty or no, it is more concise to use _.isEmpty instead.
+When checking if a collection is empty or no, it is more concise to use R.isEmpty instead.

 ## Rule Details